RemoteConfigsInc/Documentation/README.md

 api.remoteconfigs.com
 ```
 ## Authentication
-In order to use the of RemoteConfigs, you will need to generate an API key.
+In order to use your app configurations in RemoteConfigs, you will need to generate an API key.
 The API key is used to authenticate your requests.
 **The API key is sent in the header of your request with the key `apikey`**

 e.g. `"apikey" : "RC_a16eff3197f678ad543c55c99b9a5eb71926c7ca"`

-To generate an API key, go to the **API Keys** page from your Dashboard (you will need to be signed into RemoteConfigs).
+To generate an API key, go to the **API Keys** page from your Dashboard, after signing in.

 ## Testing and Available Endpoints
 The <a href="https://api.remoteconfigs.com">API Testing Page</a> allows users to test the requests and responses of the RemoteConfigs API endpoints.